akabhowmick/tattoo-tattle-frontend/README.md

 3. Run "npm run dev" to run the app
 6. Create an account/log in and explore the tattoo tattle site!

-3. Run "npx prisma migrate reset" to seed the database for the first viewing
-4. On a terminal session run the command "npx nodemon" to start up the prisma servers
-5. On a separate terminal run "npm run dev" to start up the app
-6. Create an account/log in and explore the tattoo tattle site!

 ### Technologies used:
 1. React
 2. React Router